blue-sky-r/sunrise-sunset/README.md

 #### sunrise-sunset.awk

+There are four mandatory parametres: latitude, longitude, mode (sunrise/sunset) and offset.
-Usage help is shown when executed with less than four parameters:
+Executing with less than four parameters shows this usage help:

     = calculate sunset/sunrise time for location and date = awk script for OpenWRT = ver 2020.05.01 =